dmitriy1morozov/FindFork/README.md

-# FindFork final work for Android Level-up courses
+Android Level-up courses final work

-Description of application: A map of restaurants around the location.
+Description of application:
+A map of restaurants around the location.

 Technical requirements:
 1. The user should be able to enter the address or zip code of their location.